KahWee - Web Development, AI Tools & Tech Trends

 Bundle size 740KB 920KB 19.6% smaller

-For developers making frequent code changes, these speed improvements translate to significant productivity gains.
+For developers making frequent code changes, these speed differences compound across a workday.

 Webpack Configuration Example: